 There are several ways to organize a course.
 The majority of faculty will use the Modules area to add content pages, files, and various graded activities.
-Content Pages is one of the highlighted new features of Canvas.
-Pages provides the ability to create content, similar to using Word, directly within MyClasses.
-Using the Rich Text Editor, you can create and edit information to display to students as well as link to files, assignments, discussions and other areas within the course.
-Some examples of pages used in some courses at SU:
+Pages provide the ability to create content, similar to using Word, directly within MyClasses.
+Using the Rich Text Editor, you can create and edit information to display to students as well as

 Resource: Examples of organizing content

-Even though courses are created automatically courses do not display to students until the faculty member Publishes the course.
+Even though courses are created automatically, courses do not display to students until the faculty member Publishes the course.
 Course availability to students is also dependent on the course dates.
-Courses are setup for students to access one week prior to the semester start date to two weeks after the end of the semester.
+Courses are set up for students to access one week prior to the semester start date and close two weeks after the end of the semester.